Breathing Down the Front

 static1.squarespace

 When practicing this method of breath control, breathe directly into any stress you notice in your body.
-Literally feel that area expand with your breath, inhaling healing energy, and breathe out the stress and tension.
+Literally feel that area expand with your breath, imagine inhaling healing energy, and breathe out the stress and tension in that area.
 Breathing out your stress in this manner will free up any energy blockages you may have previously unaware of.

-So I focused on the blockage.
-I directed my breath in and out of the affected area; visualizing clean, healing energy entering the site of the block with each inhalation ,and visualized breathing out negative energy, pain, and sadness from the same spot with each exhalation.
+So, I focused on the blockage.
+I directed my breath in and out of the affected area; visualizing clean, healing energy entering the site of the blockage and tightness with each inhalation ,and visualized breathing out negative energy, pain, and stress from the same spot with each exhalation.

 Soon the pain I experienced with my exhalations started to increase at an alarming rate.
 I heard the voice of fear in my mind, “Is something wrong?”
 The panic I felt in my mind was met by the calmness I felt in spirit.
 It was a gloomy, rainy day, I was 23 years old and possibly having a heart attack, but yet I remained calm despite the intense pain in my chest.